Nines (rapper): Legal issues

 In 2013, Nines was sentenced to 18 months imprisonment for possession of cannabis with intent to supply.
 According to Nines when he spoke to Chuckie Online in the "JD in the Duffle Bag Podcast", Nines finished his promotional mixtape called "Gone 'Til November" the weekend before his sentencing.
 Nines on his twitter page gave his Prison Mailing Address, to which many of his fans sent him fan mail.
 Upon his release, Nines bought expensive gifts and sent them by mail, and also drove round to some of the fans's houses who wrote fan mail for him whilst Nines was sitting time in Prison.
 This event was recorded on online music and interview platform SBTV.

 On 12 August 2021, Nines admitted a charge relating to a plot with others to import 28 kilograms of cannabis from Spain and Poland, and admitted a further charge of money laundering related to a £98,000 debt and the street value of the cannabis.
 He was remanded in custody awaiting sentencing.
 On 1 October, he was sentenced to 28 months in HM Prison Wormwood Scrubs.

 On 15 November 2023, Nines was arrested at Heathrow Airport.
 Two days later at Uxbridge Magistrates' Court he was charged with supply and possession of cannabis, as well as three counts of breaching a serious crime prevention order for allegedly not informing the police of his home address and his second mobile phone and laptop.
 He did not have to enter a plea, and was bailed.
-On 22 September 2025, Freckleton pleaded guilty to all three charges which were 1) Supplying a Class B substance (in this case cannabis), 2) Cannabis possession on 15 November 2024 and 3) Failure to comply with a Serious Crime Prevention Order (by failing to notify of a change of address).
-Freckleton was denied bail and was subsequently remanded in custody at HMP Wandsworth, and he was then sentanced to 37 months but Freckleton will only spend 4-5 months in prison due to time served..
+On 22 September 2025, Freckleton pleaded guilty to all three charges: supplying a Class B substance (cannabis), cannabis possession on 15 November 2024, and failure to comply with a Serious Crime Prevention Order (by failing to notify the authorities of a change of address).
+He was denied bail and remanded in custody at HM Prison Wandsworth.
+Freckleton was subsequently sentenced to 37 months' imprisonment.
+However, having already spent time in custody on remand, he was expected to serve approximately four to five further months in prison.